Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Introduction

-Similar to Festinger's \emph{cognitive dissonance} \cite{Festinger1957}, relational dissonance operates partially outside our conscious awareness.
-Cognitive dissonance has been defined as a felt intrapsychic conflict between incompatible cognitions that people attempt to resolve.
-However, relational dissonance emerges from the fundamental ontological and relational ambiguity inherent in AI systems, which people continuously navigate without recognizing the shifts in their relational roles and postures.
-The \emph{intention–behavior gap}, a well-documented phenomenon denoting the disconnection between people’s stated intentions and what they do \cite{Sheeran2002}, can coexist with relational dissonance, but it characterizes a fundamentally different phenomenon.
+The \emph{intention–behavior gap}, a well-documented phenomenon denoting the disconnection between people’s stated intentions and what they do \cite{Sheeran2002}, can coexist with relational dissonance, but, like cognitive dissonance, its locus remains internal to the individual.
 In relational dissonance, the lack of alignment occurs not between individual intentions and actions, but rather between a person's \emph{explicit} ontological and relational framing of AI systems and the \emph{implicit} relational dynamics that unfold during the course of their interactions with these systems.

 \textbf{Observing relational dissonance.}\quad We developed relational dissonance as an analytical construct through three workshops with a total of 22 qualitative researchers, conducted to answer the following research question: